 In Minnesota, spouses have a duty to provide transparency about their income, expenses, assets, and debts during the divorce process.
 When one spouse is concealing money or property, it’s considered marital asset dissipation.

-Here are some warning signs your husband may be hiding assets and steps you can take:
+Here are some warning signs your spouse may be hiding assets and steps you can take:

 Warning Signs Your Spouse is Hiding Money